 Community Cash Advisory Panel

-The Community Cash Advisory Panel oversees our work as the Co-ordinating Body that assesses the overall impact of bank branch closures on communities.
+The Community Cash Advisory Panel oversees our work as the Co-ordination Body that assesses the overall impact of bank branch closures on communities.

 The Panel’s members bring independent expertise to their work.
 They represent consumer and business groups.